 Roy Lichtenstein Art Project

-Next, go around the outlines of your sun, rays, clouds and ground in a thick black line, a thick marker pen would be best to use.
-Draw thick lines on the ground to give the impression on shadows.
+Next, go around the outlines of your sun, rays, clouds and ground in a thick black line – a thick marker pen would be best to use.
+Draw thick lines on the ground to give the impression of shadows.
 Once the ink is dry, erase the pencil lines.

 Paint the sun in solid red, the rays and clouds at the very top in solid yellow.

 The size of dots you want to use for your painting will determine what tools you use to apply them.
-If you want smaller dots, you could use a felt tip pen or dip the tip of a pencil in paint and apply the dots with that, or for larger dots, you could use the eraser end of a pencil or dab them on using a finer paintbrush.
+If you want smaller dots, you could use a felt tip pen or dip the tip of a pencil in paint and apply the dots with that.
+For larger dots, you could use the eraser end of a pencil, or dab them on using a finer paintbrush.